He completed high school at age 9. Next up? Maybe rocket science.

 That was when she had her first meeting with David about his goals, about how she could help him learn things he couldn't teach himself.

 Soon after, David began taking tests for eighth-grade science units.
-If he scored above an 80 percent, he could move to the next unit's test.
+If he scored above an 80%, he could move to the next unit's test.
 If he scored less, Derr created an independent study plan for David on that unit's material.

 Of the 14 science units, David did independent studies for only three.